phptek/silverstripe-exodus/README.md

-# SilverStripe Static Site Connector
+# Silverstripe Exodus

 ## Introduction

-This module allows you to extract content from another website by crawling and parsing its DOM structure and transforms it directly into native SilverStripe objects, then imports those objects into SilverStripe's database as though they had been created via the CMS.
+This module allows you to extract content from another website in an ETL fashion (Extract Transform Load).

+It will crawl a source website, parse its DOM structure and transform it into native Silverstripe objects, saving them into a target Silverstripe install as though they had been created via the Silverstripe CMS itself.

 Although this has the disadvantage of leaving it unable to extract any information or structure that _isn't_ represented in the site's markup, it means no special access